johnsnewby/ubuntu-tezos-installer/baking.md

 ### Node configuration

-If this is just an update, you may skip this step.
+If this is just an update, you should skip this step.

 Generate a new identity and setup config: